matchID-project/matchID-project.github.io/tutorial.md

 ---

 # Tutorial
-This tutorial will deal with tree use-cases :
+This tutorial will deal with three use-cases :
 - find common identities between two big datasets
 - find doubles within a dataset
-- build a search api against a dataset ("top of elasticsearch" API)
+- build a search api for a dataset (*top of elasticsearch* API)

 # First Use case : find common identities between two big datasets